sanderlin2013/sanderlin2013.github.io/_posts/2023-03-26-Explaining_ARIMA_Time_Series_Models.md

 ## Moving Average Model

-The next part of the ARIMA model we’ll talk about is MA (Moving Average).
+The next part of the ARIMA model we’ll talk about is MA (**Moving Average**).
 The MA helps to factor in random error found in real world data.
 It takes into account both the current error, as well as the past random error, depending on the order number that we specify.
 It calculates this error by finding the average of the data, and then for each specified period (e.g. if our order is 3, that could mean every three months in the past) finding how much the data differed from the average.
 As almost all real datasets include some random error, it’s important to factor this into our model!
 To find the right order for an MA model it can be useful to look at an Autocorrelation Function (ACF), which can help us find the number of lags we can use while representing the error and past errors in the data.

 ## Problems with AR and MA Models: Stationarity

 The good news is that we can use AR and MA models together to create ARMA models.
 This allows us to use our data to predict what might happen in the future (AR) and take into account both the current and past compounded error in our models (MA).
 That sounds great!

-Unfortunately, both of these models have an a priori requirement in order to work properly; they need the data to be stationary.
+Unfortunately, both of these models have an a priori requirement in order to work properly; they need the data to be *stationary*.

 ### What is stationary data?
 And why is it so important in time series modeling?